RVAGameJams/learn2love/pages/02-13-breakout-part-3.md

 - The objective of the game is to destroy all the bricks on the screen
 - The player controls a "paddle" entity that hits a ball
-- The player controls a "paddle" entity that hits a ball
 - The ball destroys the bricks
 - **✔** The ball needs to stay within the boundaries of the screen
 - If the ball touches the bottom of the screen, the game ends